Vitek-Lab/MSstatsShiny/README.md

         -   All steps of data collection and acquisition were randomized

-        -   Most of the proteins in the experiment are the same and have the same concentration for all of the runs
+        -   Most proteins in the experiment are the same and have the same concentration for all runs

         -   The experimental artifacts affect every peptide in a run by the same constant amount